docsforadobe/after-effects-plugin-guide/docs/effect-details/tips-tricks.rst

 Make your plug-ins as responsive as possible using `PF_ABORT() <#_bookmark284>`__ and `PF_PROGRESS() <#_bookmark286>`__.

-We actually test all our effects for interruptability; you’d be surprised how cranky users can get waiting for your pokey effect to finish processing a film resolution sequence!
+We actually test all our effects for interruptability; you'd be surprised how cranky users can get waiting for your pokey effect to finish processing a film resolution sequence!

-After Effects’ iteration functions inherently provide this functionality; you don’t need to worry about calling the above functions from within your pixel processing functions.
+After Effects' iteration functions inherently provide this functionality; you don't need to worry about calling the above functions from within your pixel processing functions.

 ----

 Make Your Effect Easy To Find
 ================================================================================

-It’s possible to have your effect show up in the "Effects & Presets" palette when users search for something other than the plug-in’s name.
-Apply your effect (leaving the settings at default, unless you’re very certain the user will want something different when they search for the given term), and select "Save selection as animation preset" from the effect controls palette.
+It's possible to have your effect show up in the "Effects & Presets" palette when users search for something other than the plug-in's name.
+Apply your effect (leaving the settings at default, unless you're very certain the user will want something different when they search for the given term), and select "Save selection as animation preset" from the effect controls palette.

 Save it to the name by which you want users to find the plug-in.
-Have your plug-in’s installer put the resultant .ffx file into the \\Presets directory, next to the After Effects executable.
+Have your plug-in's installer put the resultant .ffx file into the \\Presets directory, next to the After Effects executable.
 Your preset will show up when users search for the name to which it was saved.

 ----

 Sampling Pixels At (x,y)
 ================================================================================

-Sometimes, instead of just processing every pixel, you’ll want to get to a specific offset within the input frame.
+Sometimes, instead of just processing every pixel, you'll want to get to a specific offset within the input frame.
 Below is one way to sample the pixel at a given (x,y) location; similar code could be used to write to the given location.

 ::